-Root Canal Dentistry Morgan Hill
+Root Canal Dentistry In Morgan Hill, CA

 A root canal is a treatment for an infected or damaged pulp.
 The treatment aims to remove the infected pulp from the tooth.
 If a root canal is left untreated, the infection may spread and/or lead to a loss of the tooth.
 If the patient opts to have the tooth removed, it may cause the surrounding teeth to drift.